 Just like any family vacation, budgeting for an Orlando vacation can be vastly different.
 There are ways to save and ways to splurge.
-Take a look at our post on Disney World on a Budget to give you an idea of what things cost and where you spend money on a Disney vacation.
+My best advice, and what I do, is plan big.
+Research and compare all of your options and then start pulling back.

 This is one of the most fun parts of planning an Orlando vacation!!
 There are so many options for Orlando accommodations for families.
 Ranging from budget friendly to super luxury, there is something for everyone.